A social robot.

 The goal of the research study aimed to explore how social robots can help people improve their emotional wellbeing by living with them in their homes for 8 weeks.
 Jibo guides users through positive psychology exercises.

 Part of the research involved participants filling out frequent mood reports measured across valence, arousal, and control.
-I designed the corresponding icons for these scales that show up on Jibo’s touchscreen face.
+I designed the corresponding icons for these scales that show up on Jibo’s touchscreen face and that participants can then touch to select.

-I filmed, edited, and narrated an 11-minute Jibo Wellness Study Participant Video Guide, video that visually guides participants on how to interact with Jibo and use it for the duration of the study.
+Text leaves room for confusion.
+To visually guide users, I filmed, edited, and narrated an 11-minute Jibo Wellness Study Participant Video Guide that visually guides participants on how to interact with Jibo and what to expect.

 Website

-I designed the 28-page Jibo Wellness Study Participant Guide, a comprehensive guide to the entire study for participants to inform them from unboxing Jibo, setting it up, study basics, helpful tips, and wrapping up.
+Having a robot live in your home for 2 months is scary.
+To help participants stay informed on the entire process, I designed a 28-page Jibo Wellness Study Participant Guide, a comprehensive guide with information from beginning to end—unboxing Jibo, setting it up, study basics, helpful tips, and wrapping up.